CookieJarApps/scw-web-ext/README.md

 You can install this command onto your machine globally with:

-    npm install --global web-ext-scw
+    npm install --global scw-web-ext

 ### For your project

 Alternatively, you can install this command as one of the [`devDependencies`](https://docs.npmjs.com/files/package.json#devdependencies) of your project.
-This method can help you control the version of `web-ext` as used by your team.
+This method can help you control the version of `scw-web-ext` as used by your team.

     npm install --save-dev web-ext